GamesCreed

 The intended gameplay of Last Train Home is very much to pause the game, assess the entire situation, and then deploy accordingly.
 By default, auto-pausing happens infrequently, so you will be mindful of when exactly to freeze the action.
 This can be adjusted in the options menu to auto-pause in more critical situations, such as someone dying, an enemy spotted, or someone running out of ammo.

 Last Train Home’s combat has a high element of survival mechanics.
-Every auto attack and most abilities use consumables constantly.
-Is it really worth it right now to easily kill a group with a machine gun if it depletes too many resources?
+Every auto-attack and most abilities use consumables constantly.
+Is it worth it right now to easily kill a group with a machine gun if it depletes too many resources?
 What if your Grenadier has poor accuracy and could miss anyway?
 There might not even be enough cover for a single character to ambush while everyone else is vulnerable.
 There are many times when you don’t want the whole team attacking to save ammo or avoid injuries.

 There will be some equipment caches in most combat zones.
 This can include different types of ammunition, cloth to make bandages, various types of food, herbs, train fuel, crafting parts, and explosives.
 Items will need to be manually picked up, and there is no faster means of looting everything.
-Money is really found in the field and is typically earned by selling excess goods in a city.
+Money is found in the field and is typically earned by selling excess goods in a city.

 Last Train Home, PC, Review, Screenshots, Gameplay, GamesCreed